pronoypatra/agentresearch/README.md

 # Or create .env file with: OPENAI_API_KEY=your-api-key-here
 ```

-**Note**: The system now uses LangGraph for orchestration and LangChain for LLM-powered analysis.
+**Note**: The system uses LangGraph for orchestration and LangChain for LLM-powered analysis.
 Make sure to set your OpenAI API key.

 ## Usage

 ### Running the Gradio Interface

-**New LangGraph Version (Recommended):**
+**LangGraph Version (Recommended):**
 ```bash
 # Activate virtual environment
 source venv/bin/activate  # On Windows: venv\Scripts\activate